 Stay safe with this knowledge, but still enjoy the wonderful countryside that Switzerland has to offer this summer season.

-Submitted by Dr Michelle Wright is a British-trained General Practitioner and Executive Director of HealthFirst, providing dynamic First Aid Training and Health Education in English throughout Switzerland (www.healthfirst.ch).
+Dr Michelle Wright is a British-trained General Practitioner and Executive Director of HealthFirst, providing dynamic First Aid Training and Health Education in English throughout Switzerland (www.healthfirst.ch).
 She also has a regular radio show about health on World Radio Switzerland (www.worldradio.ch/healthmatters).

 Featured image via MCVOORHIS, Wikimedia Commons